cis399-2017-team/Binary-Boiz/project/project_proposal.md

 ### Testing Methods:
 * Go through all the links in the website and make sure that they are working correctly.
-* Go though each task that website provides, like creating accounts, creating notes, etc., and make sure working correctly.
+* Go though each task that website provides, like creating accounts, creating notes, etc., and make sure it's working correctly.
 * Check the web server and the database if they are running correctly.

 ### Use: